DrishtiMalavade/SOLAR-website/README.md

 This a a website for space travel.
 It currently consists of only homepage.
 User can login and book packages.

 ## Homepage
+User has option for navigating to login, booking etc

 ## Login
 User can register and login using their username, email and password